Your child isn't a little kid anymore. They're a teen, or a tween -- and it's time to tweak your parenting skills to keep up with them.

 4. Ignoring the Big Stuff

-If you suspect your child is using alcohol or drugs, do not look the other way.
-Even if it's "just" alcohol or marijuana -- or even if it reminds you of your own youth -- you must take action now, before it becomes a bigger problem.
+If you suspect your child is using tobacco (in any form), alcohol, or other drugs, do not look the other way.
+Even if it's "just" a cigarette or vaping, or alcohol or marijuana -- or even if it reminds you of your own youth -- you must take action now, before it becomes a bigger problem.

-“The years when kids are between 13 and 18 years old are an essential time for parents to stay involved,” Amelia M. Arria, PhD, tells WebMD.
+“The years when kids are between 13 and 18 years old are an essential time for parents to stay involved,” says Amelia M. Arria, PhD.
 She is director of the University of Maryland's Center on Young Adult Health and Development.
 Parents might consider teen drinking a rite of passage because they drank when they were that age.
 “But the stakes are higher now,” Arria says.